 In mainstream programming, property-based testing of stateful programs is accomplished via some form of state machine (Hughes 2007; de Barrio et al. 2021).
 The idea of linear PBT has been proposed in (Mantovani and Momigliano 2021) and applied to mechanized meta-theory model checking, although limited to first-order encodings, e.g. the compilation of a simple imperative language to a stack machine.
-For efficient generation of typed linear lambda terms, see (Tarau and de Paiva 2020)
+For efficient generation of typed linear $\lambda$ -terms, albeit limited to the purely implicational propositional fragment, see (Tarau and de Paiva 2020)